seananderson/citations-talk/README.md

 % Citations and Citation Managers
 % Sean C. Anderson
-% March 2014
+% SFU Grad Caucus Publishing Workshop, April 2014

 # When to cite

 Opinions vary widely on when, where, and how often to cite and it's partly an art.
 With that in mind:

 Cite a paper when first introducing a concept.

 If you keep writing about a concept then you probably won't cite the same paper every time.
 If you keep writing about a referenced topic in a paragraph, one approach is to cite at the beginning and end of the paragraph.